CurlyWurly-1/12F675-Development-board/README.md

 <img src="images/pickit3.jpg" alt="Pickit 3"/>

-# Other variants opf this pic with the same pinout (6 GPIO pins)
+# Other variants of this pic with the same pinout (6 GPIO pins)
 - 12F675  - internal clock of  4 MHz
 - 12F683  - Internal clock of 16 MHz
 - 12F1840 - 4K words and internal clock of 32 MHz